 A unique product requires a unique website.
 Herren der Schöpfung, a German creative agency, developed a one-page minisite for Puma NITRO that explains in great detail – and in spectacular fashion – what the sneaker is all about.

 Mimicking the color palette of the actual shoe, the site opens with a combo of white and electric lime, a vibrant shade of green.
-The story about the shoe’s development, technology and benefits unfold when the user starts to scroll.
+The story about the shoe’s development, technology, and benefits unfolds when the user starts to scroll.

-The same picture of a sneaker stays on the screen the whole time, rotates and goes through different iterations: dissected to showcase its inventive sole and trailblazing stitching technique, the elasticity of its rubber compounds or cooling effects of its “skin”.
+The same picture of a sneaker stays on the screen the whole time, rotates, and goes through different iterations: dissected to showcase its inventive sole and trailblazing stitching technique, the elasticity of its rubber compounds, or the cooling effects of its “skin”.

-Near the bottom of the page, a bevy of illustrated user testimonials makes their case before a user is confronted by several different Puma NITRO options pointing to Men’s and Women’s shops.
+Near the bottom of the page, a bevy of illustrated user testimonials make their case before a user is confronted by several different Puma NITRO options pointing to Men’s and Women’s shops.

 Their website, designed by weareyellow, manifests the vintage affluence of the original store in order to replicate the feel and experience of the location into the digital sphere.

-Rouge Mallorca website design uses on-brand typography and minimal amounts of copy against a light background.
+Rouge Mallorca's website design uses on-brand typography and minimal amounts of copy against a light background.

-The centerpiece and the crowning jewel of this store, women’s handbags by the renowned brands, occupy the main portion of the homepage before information about the store and the benefits of shopping there reach the scrolling user.
+The centerpiece and the crowning jewel of this store, women’s handbags by renowned brands, occupy the main portion of the homepage before information about the store and the benefits of shopping there reaches the scrolling user.

 Talia is a Russian women’s fashion apparel company founded in 2011.
 Their website created by advanced.team design agency consists of a grid-layout structure that holds all the elements together, including the massive images in the landing page carousel module.